klequis/private-money-client/README.md

 You can also chat with me on Slack [Private Money Workspace](https://join.slack.com/t/private-money/shared_invite/zt-ksgt8qbk-df~cStAXQX1F8X76_GP6AA).

 _Slack links are only good for a limited time.
-This on expires on Jan 30, 2020._
+This one expires on Jan 30, 2020._